-The people entering marketing departments from the field have not been schooled or trained in managing commercial strategy for new products, positioning, pre-marketing, and launch plans.
-“Unfortunately, a lot of forecasts are simply ‘straight-lined’ looking at historical sales.”
-The problem is they know little about coordinating with global brand teams or providing strategic direction to development teams to shape the target product profile, positioning, and life cycle strategy.
+This is perfectly summed up by the Marketing Director of Vaccines for Pfizer Japan, James Feliciano, who explained, “In my experience in Japan, the result of having too many sales-orientated marketers, is there is a tendency to jump straight into tactics, instead of thinking about the bigger picture – of where your product is and where you want it to go.”
+The people entering marketing departments from the field, simply have not been trained in managing commercial strategy for new products, positioning, pre-marketing and launch plans.
+“Unfortunately, a lot of forecasts are simply ‘straight-lined’, looking at historical sales,” continued Feliciano.
+The problem is they know too little about coordinating with global brand teams or providing strategic direction to development teams to shape the target product profile and life cycle strategy.

 So, what can the industry do to break away from this cycle?